Click the logo above to reach

 MS Johan van Oldenbarnevelt

-had been witnesses of another air attack which shook their ship with a number
+Dutch ship who had been witnesses of another air attack which shook their ship

-of near misses.
+with a number of near misses.
 The attack was beaten off by gunners.
-During the passage to
+During the

-the master of the Netherlands ship with an illuminated address recording the
+presented the master of the Netherlands ship with an illuminated address

-appreciation of himself and his crew of the many courtesies and the great
+recording the appreciation of himself and his crew of the many courtesies and

-kindness shown them by the Dutch seamen in this the tercentenary year of the
+the great kindness shown them by the Dutch seamen in this the tercentenary year

-whilst others were mentioned in dispatches.
-It was certainly remarkable that
+bravery and services, whilst others were mentioned in dispatches.
+It was

 For all New Zealander’s and